dldinternet/editabletuple/README.md

 If you provide a validator, it will be used when new instances are created and updated.

+The editableobject() function creates classes very similar to those created by editabletuple().
+The essential difference is that editableobject()'s class's instances don't support indexing or iteration, so support only fieldname access.
+They also have an addtional totuple property (not needed for editabletuple()s since tuple(et) is sufficient due to their iteration support).

+See the function docstrings for examples and more about the editabletuple and editableobject APIs.

 To install just use `python3 -m pip install editabletuple`.